 Most emotional affairs start as platonic relationships, which can make it even more difficult to discern when you’ve crossed the line.
 A seemingly innocent friendly connection can suddenly transform into an emotional affair.

-“The trigger for emotional cheating in a relationship may be unconscious, where you develop an emotional attachment or dependency on someone else due to unmet emotional needs from your partner,” Dr. Dannaram said.
+“The trigger for emotional cheating in a relationship may be unconscious, where the person feels and develops an emotional attachment or dependency on someone else due to unmet emotional needs from your partner,” Dr. Dannaram said.
 “It may also result in a conscious effort to fill in time, especially when there is a temporary physical or emotional gap between partners.”

 Why is emotional cheating harmful to relationships?